bcharlier/HMMA238/Docs/tp.md

    ...
 ```

 This is exactly how the `toctree` for this documentation looks.
 The documents to include are given as document names, which in short means that you leave off the file name extension and use forward slashes (/) as directory separators.

 **Exercise:**

 1. Update the `index.rst`: by adding an image located at <https://aenkg.info/img/a167ed14c4655893357e586ec3d6704f.jpg> just below the title of the page
 2. Install the `read_the_doc` theme as explained [here](https://sphinx-rtd-theme.readthedocs.io/en/stable/installing.html#via-python-package).
 Interested people can read <http://www.sphinx-doc.org/en/stable/theming.html>.
-3. Create the corresponding directory and files in order to add a,
+3. Create the corresponding directory and files in order to add:
-     - A `Installation` section with few sentences and code snippet that explain how to install `biketrauma`
+     - An `Installation` section with few sentences and code snippet that explain how to install `biketrauma`
      - A `Documentation` section with subsections `io` and `visu` each one containing a title and few lines of text.

 ## Building the doc

-During the configuration of Sphinx, a text file called `MakeFile` has been created: In software development, `Make` is a build automation tool that automatically builds executable programs and libraries from source code by reading files called `Makefiles` which specify how to derive the target program.
+During the configuration of Sphinx, a text file called `MakeFile` has been created: in software development, `Make` is a build automation tool that automatically builds executable programs and libraries from source code by reading files called `Makefiles` which specify how to derive the target program.

 Reference: <https://en.wikipedia.org/wiki/Make_(software)>